 Before dressing for formal events, it’s important to understand the difference between a tuxedo and a suit.
-Suits are less lavish than tuxedos, making them more ideal for daytime occasions, low key events and business functions.
+Suits are less lavish than tuxedos, making them more ideal for daytime occasions, low key events, and business functions.
 Unlike a dinner jacket, a suit jacket typically features lapels made of the same material as the body of the garment.
 Likewise, suit trousers usually feature no embellishments while tuxedo trousers often have a strip on the outseam.
-Tuxedos can also be worn with bow ties, pleated shirts and either a waistcoat or cummerbund while suits are more suited to standard neckties and shirts.
+Tuxedos can also be worn with bow ties, pleated shirts, and either a waistcoat or cummerbund while suits are more suited to standard neckties and shirts.

 When to Wear a Dinner Jacket

 The dinner jacket makes the perfect option for black tie events.
-For a classic look, select a black tuxedo and pair it with a black bow tie, white formal shirt, black patent Oxfords, and a cummerbund or waistcoat.
+For a classic look, select a black tuxedo and pair it with a black bow tie, a white formal Oxford shirt, black patent Oxfords, and a cummerbund or waistcoat.

 Not just for black tie functions, the dinner jacket can also suit a variety of formal and semi-formal evening events.
-To wear a dinner jacket for a smart social gathering, you can consider swapping your matching tuxedo trousers for a different colour, changing your bow tie to a standard tie (or losing it altogether), and foregoing a waistcoat or cummerbund.
+To wear a dinner jacket for a smart social gathering, you can consider swapping your matching tuxedo trousers for a different color, changing your bow tie to a standard tie (or losing it altogether), and foregoing a waistcoat or cummerbund.

 The Dinner Jacket

 As dinner jackets are intended for the evening time, it can be ideal to choose one with a luxurious and decadent feel, such as a velvet design.
 Thanks to its unique texture, the velvet dinner jacket creates a charismatic appearance.